niklasmtj/gatsby-starter-julia/README.md

 The Nunito typeface is included as a npm module in `gatsby-browser.js` and in `/components/layout.css`

 ___

-The following is the quick start guide for starting developing with [GatsbyJS](https://www.gatsbyjs.org/)
+This Gatsby starter is built on top of the official [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default).
+You can find a quick start guide in the following lines.
+There are the most important files explained.

 ## 🚀 Quick start